 In the summer, there are daily ferry connections between Mykonos and Evdilos port in Ikaria.
 The journey from Mykonos to Ikaria lasts for 2 hours and the cost of a ferry ticket is '19' 'EUR' (19 Euros).

 > Book your ferry tickets from Mykonos to Ikaria (Evdilos)

 Ferry from Fourni to Ikaria (Agios Kirikos port)

 During peak season, there are many daily ferries (at least 4-5) from Fourni to Ikaria.
 The duration of the ferry trip is 25 minutes to 1.5 hours and the cost of a ferry ticket is '7' 'EUR' (7 Euros) - '14' 'EUR' (14 Euros).

-> Book your ferry tickets to Ikaria from Fourni
+> Book your ferry tickets from Fourni to Ikaria (Agios Kirikos)

 What types of ferries travel to/from Ikaria?